guidebooks/store/guidebooks/ml/ray/cluster/kubernetes/choose-pod-scheduler.md

 === "Keep It Simple"

-    Want to test things out, while minimizing impact to your cluster?
-With this option, only two
+    This option installs only two
     [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
     and one
     [Service](https://kubernetes.io/docs/concepts/services-networking/service/)
-    will be created, in the namespace you specify.
+    in the namespace you specify.

     ```shell
     export KUBE_POD_MANAGER=kubernetes